lynring24/lanyon/_posts/2017-10-28-software_engineering.md

 ---
 layout: post
-title: Software Engineering
+title: What is a Software Engineering
-categories: lecture_2017_2
+categories: software engineering
 ---
 This semester I'm taking a lecture about Software Enginnering.
 This is the first time learning how to 'produce softtware efficently' rather than 'what is the software' and 'what is the computer hardware'.